Grant Applications

 We have moved to an online grants system.

-For the time being, hard copies of the grant applications will still be accepted but we encourage you to apply online.
+Please note: hard copies of the grant applications will NO LONGER be accepted.
+Please apply online.

-Applying online is not only quicker and easier for you, but we can also process your application quicker.
+Applying online is quicker and easier for you, and we can process your application quicker.

 You will still need to provide the same information and documents as before.
 Please use the APPLY HERE button on the menu to the left.